As an Amazon Associate, I earn from qualifying purchases.

 Even if you only have 20 minutes, you can still whip up this low-sugar blueberry jam recipe.
 For a tiny bit of work now, you’ll have the taste of summer sunshine ready for toast, pancakes, or yogurt to enjoy all winter long.

-Yes, but my recipe already calls for less sugar than the pectin company recommends.
-If you plan to reduce the sugar even more, please note the consistency of the final product will be impacted.
+• Sugar – my recipe is already low in sugar compared to other blueberry freezer jam recipes.
+If you lower the sugar even more, please note, the consistency of the final product will be impacted.

 HOW LONG DOES FREEZER JAM LAST?